cyrta/awesome-deep-learning-papers-reading-notes/benchmarks.md

 - [An In-depth Performance Characterization of CPU- and GPU-based DNN Training on Modern Architectures](mvapich.cse.ohio-state.edu/static/media/talks/slide/awan-mlhpc17.pdf)
 ([paper](https://dl.acm.org/citation.cfm?id=3146356))

+1) Convolutions account for themajority of time (up to 83% time) consumed in DNN training,
+2) GPU-based training continues to deliver excellent performance (upto 18% better than KNL) across generations of GPU hardware andsoftware, and
+3) Recent CPU-based optimizations like MKL-DNNand OpenMP-based thread parallelism leads to excellent speed-upsover under-optimized designs (up to 3.2X improvement for AlexNettraining).

   - Usually,	we	hear	CPUs	are	10x-100x slower	than GPUs?
 [1-3]
     - https://dl.acm.org/citation.cfm?id=1993516
     - http://ieeexplore.ieee.org/abstract/document/5762730/